-Among the many remarkable pieces that have graced its pages, **shout out some other great works) one from Issue 71 continues to resonate with me “The Temple of Hera” by Delaney Brown.
-This work not only captivated me at the time of its publication but has lingered in my thoughts ever since, this haunting narrative takes us on a journey through the stages of a woman's life, exploring themes of love, lust, sensuality, and desire in a way that feels both intimate and universal.
+Among the many remarkable pieces that have graced its pages, **shout out some other great works) one from Issue 71 continues to resonate with me: “The Temple of Hera” by Delaney Brown.
+This work not only captivated me at the time of its publication but has lingered in my thoughts ever since.
 From the innocence of childhood to the complexities of adult relationships, Brown crafts a story that speaks to the heart of the female experience, weaving a powerful commentary on gender, power, and self-discovery.

-This story has emotionally collective resonance as it explores the nuanced, complex evolution of a girl's understanding of love, lust, sensuality, and desire.
+This story has emotional resonance as it explores the nuanced, complex evolution of a girl's understanding of love, lust, sensuality, and desire.
 The structure, divided into vignettes that trace the character's growth from childhood naivete to adult disillusionment, provides a clear thematic arc, with each section reflecting a key moment in the character’s emotional and psychological development.

 Love